mana438/RNABERT/README.md

 ## 1. Environment setup

 Our code is written with python Python 3.6.5.
-Our code requires PyTorch version >= 1.4.0.
+Our code requires PyTorch version >= 1.4.0, biopython version >=1.76, and C++17 compatible compiler.
 Please follow the instructions here: https://github.com/pytorch/pytorch#installation.
 Also, please make sure you have at least one NVIDIA GPU.

 #### 1.1 Install the package and other requirements